skilesare/immortality/yudikowski-pirsig-and-alexander-walk-into-a-bar.md

 Yudkowsky comes down squarely on the side of a completely hostile universe.
 He warns that we must tread lightly as we move toward an Artificial Intelligence because it may decide that it no longer needs us and it could bring about the end of the human race.
 I don't doubt that this possibility, but I think he misses the Luminous Ground that Alexander speaks of in the Nature of Order.
 Now Yudkowsky would probably reject this seemingly silly concept out right.

 Alexander’s Luminous Ground puts forth some 'other' that causes nature to work toward wholeness.
-To his credit Alexander spends hundreds of pages laying out empirical evidence for thi case.
+To his credit Alexander spends hundreds of pages laying out empirical evidence for this case.
 Perhaps some of needs fleshing out, especially in areas outside of architecture, but to Alexander's credit he calls for much more experiment and discovery.

 Alexander’s conclusion leads to less of a concern of rogue AI if the development of it follows a stepwise pathway that ensures that wholeness increases.
 A wholeness aware and wholeness preserving AI should preserve and augment humanity instead of destroying it.